progotta/code_example/README.md

 # gaia_challenge
 This is a work in progress

-Code works, but needs proper error handling and setup for testing
+Code works, but needs proper error handling and setup for testing.

-I setup mocked data, as well as the live connections so that it would eliminate the need for unnecessay hits against the supporting web service.
+App has mocked data, or live data connections.
+This was done to eliminate the need for unnecessay hits against the supporting web service, and to speed development.
+Both the live and mocked data utilize the Bluebird Promise library.

 #To enable with live data: (any or all of them)
 {Planning these refactor these, as most of the code between the 3 files is identical}